VirtoCommerce/vc-github-actions/get-image-version/README.md

-# Get Docker Image tag javascript action
+# Get Docker Image version javascript action

-This action grabs Version and Version suffix from Directory.Build.Props and adds SHA of the current branch or of the head branch of a pull request.
+This action grabs Version and Version suffix from Directory.Build.Props.
+If Version suffix not present calculate it as a branch commits count

 ## Inputs